bachmeil/gretlmat/Readme.md

 - Avoid the garbage collector.
 - Extensive template usage/metaprogramming.
 - Expand to cover all use cases.
 - Non-GPL license.
 If for some reason the GPL bothers you, this is not your library.
 Gretl is GPL and my code is not independent of the Gretl code.
+This is only relevant if you plan to distribute code that is a derived work of gretlmat.